Skip to main content

 Gallery:

-Picture 1: The Importance of Landscape Management for Preventing and Controlling Fires near the Settlement of Osp, where Areas Burned in the Summer of 2022 (Ribeiro, 2023).
+Figure 1: The importance of landscape management for fire prevention and control near the village of Osp, where extensive areas burned in summer 2022 (Ribeiro, 2023).

-Picture 2: Cultural Dolinas in the Karst Landscape in Bela Krajina (Ribeiro, 2019).
+Figure 2: A cultural doline in the karst landscape of Bela Krajina (Ribeiro, 2019).

-Picture 3: Analysis of Land Use Changes in the Last 200 Years in Adlešiči, Slovenia.
+Figure 3: Analysis of land use changes over the past 200 years in Adlešiči, Slovenia.

-Picture 4: Cultural Landscape in Upper Jezersko (Mateja Šmid Hribar, 2019)
+Figure 4: Cultural landscape in Zgornje Jezersko with characteristic ash tree boundaries (Mateja Šmid Hribar, 2019)